-Romney has faced sharp criticism in recent weeks, however, over a series of 2009 videos and op-eds, several of them highlighted by BuzzFeed, in which he seemed to suggest that elements of his Massachusetts plan — including the mandate — could indeed serve as a national model.
+Romney has faced sharp criticism in recent weeks, however, over a series of 2009 videos and op-eds, the majority of them highlighted by BuzzFeed News, in which he seemed to suggest that elements of his Massachusetts plan — including the mandate — could indeed serve as a national model.

 The early Romney position surfaces in a January 29, 2009 appearance on Your World with Neil Cavuto, Romney said health care reform should take "a free market personal responsibility approach to health care," adding" "we have answers that will help America, hopefully Barack Obama will listen to some those and adapt some of them."